HaxeFlixel/haxeflixel.com/src/documents/documentation/03_resources/compiler-conditionals.html.md

-The Haxe compiler provides a robust solution for cross platform development where you can use operators to define what targets recieve your code.
-This functionality is invaluable for HaxeFlixel and since we are targetting native mobile / desktop and web targets all with different capabilities.
+The Haxe compiler provides a robust solution for cross platform development where you can use operators to define what targets receive your code.
+This functionality is invaluable for HaxeFlixel and since we are targeting native mobile / desktop and web targets all with different capabilities.

 [Official Conditional Compilation documentation](http://http://haxe.org/ref/conditionals)